mynar7/blog/content/blog/the-courage-to-code/index.md

 So I went to meetups.
 I got on a developer slack channel in town and asked a boatload of stupid questions.
 I worked tirelessly on my resume and portfolio, soliciting feedback from anyone willing to give it.
 And all the while I machine-gunned my resume to every developer job on indeed that I was remotely qualified for.

-Everytually I saw a job-listing on slack.
+Eventually I saw a job-listing on slack.
 I messaged the poster, sent my resume and portfolio, and setup an interview.

 In that interview, I was calm and collected.
 I made them laugh and answered their questions.
 My past careers had taught me to maintain my composure and stay calm.
 One of my interviewers even remarked how it would be great to have a nurse on the team.